 During the holidays, dazzling light displays throughout Los Angeles bring the city to vibrant life at night.
 In addition to traditional lighting ceremonies and festive decorations throughout the city, Heritage Square presents its annual Lamplight Celebration.

-The 94th Annual Christmas Tree Lane Lighting Ceremony and Winter Arts & Crafts Festival is taking place on Saturday, Dec.
-13. Located just north of Pasadena, on Santa Rosa Avenue in Altadena, Christmas Tree Lane is recognized as the oldest large-scale outdoor Christmas display in the world.
+The 95th Annual Christmas Tree Lane Lighting Ceremony and Winter Arts & Crafts Festival took place on Saturday, Dec.
+12, 2015.
+Located just north of Pasadena, on Santa Rosa Avenue in Altadena, Christmas Tree Lane is recognized as the oldest large-scale outdoor Christmas display in the world.
 Every Christmas season since 1920, the majestic deodars on the "Mile of Christmas Trees" are strung with 10,000 lights.
 The festive lighting ceremony attracts thousands of revelers from around the area, as well as local choirs, marching bands, solo performers, and of course - Santa Claus.
-The Winter Arts & Crafts Festival starts at 2 p.m. and the lighting ceremony is at 6 p.m.
 Christmas Tree Lane was added to the National Register of Historic Places in September 1990 and is designated a California Historical Landmark.

 Every year, an eight square-block area of the San Fernando Valley neighborhood of Woodland Hills is transformed into Candy Cane Lane, a dazzling celebration of lights, figures and artificial snow.
 Candy Cane Lane is an informal group of Woodland Hills homeowners who collectively decide each year to put on an amazing holiday display of lights and decorations.
 Candy Cane Lane has been a Woodland Hills tradition since 1952, and participants try to outdo each other with their light displays.
 Santa is often seen posing for photos with children and some of Santa's elves have been glimpsed roaming the neighborhood.
 The annual event begins on the second Saturday of December and lasts through the end of the year.
 Candy Cane Lane is located at the intersection of Lubao and Oxnard Streets in Woodland Hills.
 Visitors drive slowly down the street with their headlights dimmed so that everyone can enjoy the lights.
 The closest exit is Winnetka, off the 101 freeway.
 Residents ask that visitors drive by no later than 10 p.m. on weeknights and 11 p.m. on weekends.